Shandy: Shandygaff

 A Shandygaff is an older British name for beer mixed with ginger beer or ginger ale; the earliest written record of the word dates back to 1853.
 In H. G. Wells’ comic novel The History of Mr Polly, Wells refers to Shandygaff as "two bottles of beer mixed with ginger beer in a round-bellied jug".

 Lager top

 In England, Wales and Scotland, a lager top is a lager with a dash of lemonade on top, the latter of which reduces the lager's hardness.

+Panaché

+In France, Switzerland and parts of Italy, a mix of beer and soda (Sprite) is called a Panaché.
+This name was also adopted in Portugal due to the influence of French culture in the area.